Optimal polynomial smoothers for multigrid V-cycles: Introduction

+Note that a different approximation property constant $C$ is associated with each level in the V-cycle.
+Hackbusch \cite{hackbusch_multi-grid_1982} proved that the error contraction of the V-cycle $\norm{E}_A^2$ is bounded by the largest value of

-for the case $G = (1 - BA)^k$, i.e., with $\omega = 1$.
-Using as our main tool the general V-cycle theory developed by McCormick \cite{mccormick_multigrid_1985}, we will generalize this to bounds depending on $C$ and $p_k$.
-We will show that using a simple Chebyshev-type iteration for the smoother, based on a three-term recurrence, achieves the bound
+across all levels for the case $G = (1 - BA)^k$, i.e., with $\omega = 1$.
+Using as our main tool the general V-cycle theory developed by McCormick \cite{mccormick_multigrid_1985}, we will generalize this to a bound depending on $C$ and $p_k$.
+We will show that using a simple Chebyshev-type iteration for the smoother, based on a three-term recurrence, results in the V-cycle error contraction $\norm{E}_A^2$ being bounded by the largest value of